 Jonathan "John" Minor was born in about 1853 in Unity Twp., near East Palestine, Columbiana County, OH, one of 15 children of Jacob and Julianna (Forney) Minor.
 He and his wife had a large family, but suffered the tragic coal mining deaths of a son and a son in law.

 On Jan.
-25, 1872, John obtained a license to marry Emma Howell (1854-1951) in Columbiana County.
+25, 1872, at about the age of 18, John obtained a license to marry 17-year-old Emma Howell (1854-1951) in Columbiana County.
 However, there is no marking on the license to show that they actually were married, or who would have performed the ceremony, vital information which typically is contained in such documents.

 Emma was born in Columbiana, Columbiana County, on May 16, 1854, the daughter of George and Esther Howell.